tech-drew/level-up/README.md

 ---

-After saving, log out and back in (or reboot) to activate.
-Note: On laptops without a physical numpad, enabling Numlock may cause certain letter keys (like J, K, L) to act as a numeric keypad.
-If this behavior is unwanted, you can remove or comment out the above line.

 - Hyprland Wiki
   https://wiki.hypr.land/
   The official Hyprland documentation.
 Highly recommended for learning about configuration options, environment variables, animation settings, and troubleshooting.